Skip to main content

 Which tool should you choose?

-That extra check matters when the summary will influence a decision, brief, essay, article, or research note.
+That check matters when the summary affects a decision, brief, essay, article, or research note.

 Atlas logoAtlas